aciDrums7/html-fund-me-fcc/README.md

 1. HTML / Javascript
-Leter on, we will use Nextjs/ Reactjs
+Later on, we will use Nextjs/ Reactjs